October 25, 2023

 Parts Equal Total SoE

 We arrive at the same solution with both approaches.
 However, using CUBES was a rote process.
 We didn’t have to engage in any thinking.
 We just had to follow a series of steps to arrive at an expression we could use to solve.
-With SoE, students had to comprehend that:
+This is problematic because it’s not a series of steps that will work every time.

 Kianna had 6 chocolates.
 Mia had 3 chocolates.
 How much more chocolate did Kianna have than Mia?